 For most new parents, a good night’s sleep is no more than a distant memory.
-In fact, sleep deprivation is one of the greatest challenges new parents face, according to a recent study commissioned by Rescue Remedy.
+In fact, sleep deprivation is one of the greatest challenges new parents face, according to a study commissioned by Rescue Remedy.
 It ranks right up there with financial stress and dealing with sick children.
 “The good news is, you can solve those bedtime battles by setting the stage and being consistant,” says sleep therapist Carla Haarburger, owner of Sleep Tight in Johannesburg.

 Here are a few tried-and-tested baby sleep strategies:

 Do you expect your five-month-old to nap for three hours every afternoon?
 This may not be realistic, says senior sleep consultant Nicole Johnson of The Baby Sleep Site.
 The truth is, “A nap any longer than one hour is considered to be a good one and naps before six months are typically short and inconsistent.”

 When a baby is on three naps a day, for example, the third nap is often just a 30-minute catnap.
 Nicole points out that a baby who is six months or younger should be sleeping 11 to 12 hours at night in three to four stints.
 Babies who are nine to 18 months should get 11 to 12 hours at night, and two to three hours during the day in one or two naps.

 “Some babies don’t establish regular sleep cycles.They catnap and never sleep for longer than 60 minutes without waking,” say Meg Faure and Ann Richardson, authors of Baby Sense.
 These little ones are often unable to move into a deep sleep, resulting in poor sleep habits and a baby who is irritable when awake.

 If your baby wakes up from a nap after 30 to 35 minutes and you can see she’s still tired, it’s important to help your baby join her sleep cycles and learn to self-soothe.
 Those who go back to sleep after 30 minutes will nap for another hour or two.